 The Uses of Double Marker Test in Pregnancy

 The several uses of the Double Marker Test are:

 - It helps determine the likelihood that the unborn child may develop a mental condition.

 - It is mainly used to identify Down syndrome.

 - The Double Marker Test may also identify Trisomy 18, which causes mental impairment and severe birth abnormalities.

 - Additionally, it aids in the identification of Trisomy 21.T, which causes mental issues, cardiac difficulties, and other diseases affecting essential organs.

-So this is a blood test.
-The lab will collect the pregnant woman’s blood samples and examine the Beta hCG (human chorionic gonadotropin hormone) and PAAP levels (Pregnancy-associated Plasma protein).
+The Double Marker test is a blood test that helps examine the Beta hCG (human chorionic gonadotropin hormone) and PAAP levels (Pregnancy-associated Plasma protein).